vrk-kpa/suomifi-design-tokens/DEVELOPMENT.md

 ## ℹ Token Data

-The design system tokens are stored in the tokens.json file.
-The file consists of token categories and tokens.
+The design system tokens are stored in the tokens.json and derived-tokens.json files.
+The files consist of token categories and tokens.

 ### 📖 Categories

+Basic tokens (in the tokens.json file) are atomic values, for example color values.
+The derived tokens (derived-tokens.json) on the other hand are design elements which are derived from the basic atomic tokens, for example color gradients.

-Design tokens are divided into categories based on token type.
+The tokens are further divided into categories based on token type.
 Categories include a token prefix for the tokens in the category and description information.
 All tokens belong to exactly one category.

-Current categories are:
+Current basic token categories are:

 - Colors
 - Typography
 - Spacing
+- Radiuses
+- Transitions

+And the derived token categories are:

+- Gradients
+- Shadows
+- Focuses

 ### 📃 Tokens